27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 a.
 Refusing to hire, promote, or grant or deny certain privileges because of acceptance or rejection of sexual advances;

 b.
-Promising a work-related benefit or a grade in return for sexual favors;
+Promising a work-related benefit or a grade, or other educational or employment benefit, in return for sexual favors;

 c.
 Suggestive or inappropriate communications, email, notes, letters, or other written materials displaying objects or pictures, which are sexual in nature, that would create hostile or offensive work, living, or educational environments;